 Similar options for the upper jaw are also available.
 Two implants for the upper jaw will dramatically improve the stability of an upper denture during function.
 It can be life changing for quality of life.
 When a patient opts for upper an upper denture that is retained by either four to six implants (depending on the clinical need), the area of the upper denture that covers the roof of the mouth can be removed from the denture.
 The main advantage being increased taste and a less bulky feel to the denture.
 Again, the implants provide stability for the new teeth so that the denture does not come out during speaking or eating.

-Denture Implants is the Least expensive Way to Replace a Full Set of Teeth with Implants
+Snap-In is the Least expensive Way to Replace a Full Set of Teeth with Implants

 Implant over dentures offer the best increase to quality of life for people struggling with loose teeth falling out.
 People with existing dentures that no longer stay in properly, and people are loosing bone with failing teeth.
 By utilizing implants for dentures, the patients bone is preserved, the facial proportions and dimensions are preserved (bringing a more natural and youthful look).
 Stabile teeth improves the ability to eat and speak properly (without worry of the dentures popping out).